Design and Technology AS/A level

 What are the entry requirements?

-In addition to the general entry requirement for the Sixth Form, the minimum requirement for the AS course is a GCSE grade B from a Design and Technology subject.
+In addition to the general entry requirement for the Sixth Form, the minimum requirement for the AS course is a grade 6 in any D & T subject at GCSE (preferably Res.
+Mat, Elec OR Graphics)

 A2: Successful completion of AS Product Design course in Year 12.